Pediatric electrical stimulation

 Your child might have some mild skin irritation.
 This side effect is rare and usually goes away on its own in less than an hour.
 They may also be tired from their therapy session, because the sessions require a lot of activity.

-How do I prepare my child for Electrical Stimulation?
+How do I prepare my child for pediatric electrical stimulation?

 The electrical stimulation results in a pins and needles sensation that your child will feel under the electrodes, and some children find it uncomfortable.
 You can help your child prepare by explaining how the treatment will feel.
 Staying with them while they receive the treatment can also help soothe them.